Lab Supplies for Discover Physics

 Where to Buy Supplies?

-Cornerstone Educational Supplies has created a lab kit for those who would like to complete all of the labs (second semester kit will be released in several months).
-We recommend students complete 15 of the 26 labs in the lab book that accompany this course.
+Cornerstone Educational Supplies has created a lab kit for those who would like to complete all of the labs.
+We recommend students complete 15 of the 27 labs in the lab book that accompany this course.
 However, if you would like to do all or most of the labs, this is the most economical way to purchase the specialty lab supplies.

 2. Purchase supplies a la carte: